opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ```bash
 curl localhost:9200
 ```
-The expected reponse should be
+The expected response should be
 ```
 {
   "name" : "runTask-0",